UsmanYousaf007/chess-demo/Assets/AppUpdate/hardartcore/In-App Updates/READ_ME.txt

 # CUSTOMIZATION

 You can customize the behaviour of AndroidUpdateManager in a few steps.
-It has two events which are fired when the system detects that there is a new version of the game and it's available for an update and when the update is downloaded.
+It has three events which are fired when the system detects that there is a new version of the game and it's available for an update and when the update is downloaded.

 The first one: AndroidUpdateManager.OnUpdateAvailable will let you customize the way which you tell your users that there is an update.
 You can show your custom dialog or anything else, but don't forget to call AndroidUpdateManager.Instance.StartUpdate() to start the downloading process of your app's new version.

+The second one: AndroidUpdateManager.onUpdateDownloading will give you information how many bytes were downloaded from the total update download size.

-The second event: AndroidUpdateManager.OnUpdateDownloaded will give you a way to notify the user that the update is downloaded and he can start the update process.
+The third event: AndroidUpdateManager.OnUpdateDownloaded will give you a way to notify the user that the update is downloaded and he can start the update process.
 You can show a dialog or any other Ui elements to inform him and let him choose if it should update now or later.
 Do not forget to call AndroidUpdateManager.Instance.CompleteUpdate()l to install the downloaded update.

 You can check Assets/hardartcore/Demo/DemoScene/Scripts/UiManager.cs to check the example how to use it.